kwameopareasiedu/docts/README.md

 ## Project Goals

-Owing to the above issues, `dofn-ts` CLI has the following objectives:
+Owing to the above issues, `docts` CLI has the following objectives:

 1. [ ] Create a **Typescript** serverless project with a modified file structure
 2. [ ] Add new functions to your serverless project and automatically add a function entry to the `project.yml`.
 3. [ ] Install all function dependencies at the project root instead of individual function folder roots
 4. [ ] Watch files and auto-update function `package.json` to include
        all `import`
        dependencies used in all function files
 5. [ ] Scan a compatible project and auto-update the `project.yml` with all
        function
        entries